diligence-dev/photo-raster-printer/README.md

 Each printer can a only print to a specific area of a paper, leaving a margin along the edges.
 Setting the printer margin reduces the effective paper size, so your printer does not clip or scale anything.

 Drag and drop image files (jpg or png) onto the dashed boxes to insert them.
 The images will be scaled to fit the box.
-After scaling the image will fill up the entire box and either width or height of your image will fit exactly, while the other one will be clipped.
+After scaling, the image will fill up the entire box and either width or height of your image will fit exactly, while the other one will be clipped.

 Finally start your browser's print feature to save as pdf or print directly.
 If you need help using your browser's print feature, just search 'how to print in Firefox/Safari/Chrome/Opera/Edge' with your favorite search engine.